git-lfs/git-lfs/docker/README.md

-You can make a 4096 RSA key for Debian and CentOS 6/7 (4 for step 1 above, and 4096 for step 2) and a 1024 DSA key for CentOS 5 (3 for step 1 above, and 1024 for step 2).
+You can make a 4096 RSA key for Debian and CentOS 6/7 (4 for step 1 above, and 4096 for step 2) and a 1024 DSA key for CentOS 5 (3 for step 1 above, and 1024 for step 2.
+And be sure to make the key in a CentOS 5 docker.).
 And only have two keys...
 Or optionally a 4096 RSA subkey for Debain [1].
 Or a key for each distro.
 Dealers choice.
 You should have least two since 1024 bit isn't that great and you are only using it for CentOS 5 because nothing else works.